 CIRIA has been selected as a stakeholder network coordinator to help promote and raise awareness of the project in order to maximise its uptake and, hence its potential benefits and impact.
 CIRIA is working under contract to Bournemouth University – one of the UK partners of this European project consortium.

-Marine infrastructure used for coastal protection, flood defence, commercial or recreational purposes, which is ubiquitous on the channel coast has seldom been designed to enhance coastal and transitional water ecosystems.
-In recent years, attention is being paid to enhance these so-called "grey infrastructure” structures to provide habitats for marine life.
+Across the channel coast, there is an abundance of marine infrastructure used for coastal protection, flood defence, commercial or recreational purposes.
+However, these are rarely designed to enhance coastal water ecosystems.
+In recent years, ideas have been developed to use this so-called "grey infrastructure" to provide habitats for marine life.

-- Development of a number of prototype biomimetic structures that can be incorporated in coastal infrastructure, taking account of environmental (locational) constraints, material, fabrication and immersion methods.
+• Development of prototype biomimetic structures, that can be incorporated in coastal infrastructure

-- Testing and monitoring a number of prototypes in a variety of locations on both sides of the Channel to include breakwaters and yacht moorings
+• Testing and monitoring these prototypes on both sides of the Channel

-- Undertaking a large scale trial of one of the more successful prototypes.
+• Undertaking large-scale trials of one of the more successful prototypes.